JeromeDane/front-end-code-challenge/README.md

         npm install

-4. Compile the stylesheets by running the following command:

-        npm run style

-5. Start the server by running the following command:
+4. Start the server by running the following command:

         npm start

-6. Navigate to [http://localhost:9696/](http://localhost:9696/) in your browser.
+5. Navigate to [http://localhost:9696/](http://localhost:9696/) in your browser.

 ## Project Structure